task123/sim_db/README.md

 Python - A Python interpreter is needed as all the commands are written in Python.
 Work with both Python 2 and 3.
 Pre-installed on almost all Linux distros and on MacOS.

+git - Some of the metadata require git.
+If git is not installed, some error messages may be generated, but these can just be overlooked.

 ### For Windows:
 Cygwin/MinGW - The commands relie on Unix (POSIX) style paths, which Cygwin/MinGW/powershell mimicks.